sideye/conspicuous_consumption/log.md

 	- Completed scraping Temple Denver and Hakkasan LV.
 -Began scraping Cle Houston, Ohm LA, and Boulevard3's shortcodes for instagram data on a virtual machine.

 Next Steps
-- Port the selenium code into a standalone `.py` file (instead of through jupyter notebook).
-Then execute the selenium web scraper on some new clubs.
+- Port the selenium code into a standalone `.py` file (instead of through jupyter notebook), and merge with existing scraper function.
+Clean up entire program and add more documentation.
+- Clean data from `Jul15Outputs`: prsym typo, remove duplicate likes/posts/comments